-I put this site together for tracking Spiking Neural Network (SNN) Benchmarks using results from leading research papers.
-This initiative is maintained by myself and was conceived from finding a lack of such a comparison tool whilst I explored the field.
+I made this site to track Spiking Neural Network (SNN) Benchmarks using results from leading research papers.
+This project is maintained by myself and was conceived of from finding a lack of such a comparison tool whilst I explored this field.

 Othello Bot